You are an original. You have personal questions that drive your passions and you have a unique way to contribute to the world.

 We created Randolph’s Innovative Student Experience (RISE) Program to give you the opportunity to pursue your unique passions.
 Every Randolph College sophomore, junior or senior can apply to receive a grant of $2,000 for research, creative work, experiential learning, and other scholarly pursuits.

 In the past, students have used the RISE award to travel to singing competitions, purchase cancer cells for biological research, travel to the U.S. Virgin Islands to study water samples, research antioxidants in fresh fruit, and study abroad.
 For many students, this grant provides more than just money—it gives them an invaluable experience.

-You can use your RISE grant for projects beginning your sophomore year through your first semester as a senior.
+You can apply to use your RISE grant for projects beginning your sophomore year through your first semester as a senior.
 If you transfer to Randolph, you must wait one semester before applying for a RISE grant.

 Not sure what to do with your RISE grant?
 Talk with your faculty advisor and other professors to brainstorm ways that the RISE grant can enhance your education.
-Or, visit us in the Center for Student Research (Main 137) to talk about your ideas.
+Or visit the Center for Student Research (Main 137) to discuss your ideas.

-The RISE Program is part of the Center for Student Research
+The RISE grant program is part of the Center for Student Research.